jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I had to manually set that (max_uptime) which is not great

 I had a thought, the idle thing that turns the camera on/off should do the incrementer too, it'll be a little inaccurate but works out

+2:36 PM

+This is odd... the runtime has a different value than what the test has, which is what the display is using... hmm

+2:45 PM

+I think there is some collision when it initializes a new one...

+I think it is working... but I want to test it/verify it as it counts